Seven opportunities in Thailand’s Solar Energy 2019

 The regulatory framework for Thailand’s solar energy in 2019

-New solar rooftop regulations: Thailand plans to open its energy market to allow private electricity trading.
+New solar rooftop regulations 2019: Thailand plans to further open its energy market to allow private electricity trading.
 The traditional power distribution is transformed from large power plants into a decentralized blockchain system utilizing the national electricity grid as the submission line.
 Under the new business model, solar PV owners will be connected to the grid and pay to the public utilities a transmission fee for retail power trading based on how much the power is transferred and how congested the line is.

 Solar freeze: A new regulatory framework in the business-to-government (B2G) segment might loom dark clouds.
 A “solar freeze” is under discussion which would mean that for the next five years solar energy will be acquired under grid-parity conditions only.
+However, given the current industry and economical developments, grid-parity would not mean the death sentence for new profitable solar projects.

 New FIT: Thailand’s Minister of Energy affirmed the 15-year target to raise the share of renewable energy from currently 10% to 30%.
 The FIT will have a price range of THB 2.40 to THB 2.50.